harveyff/slate/source/index.html.md

 ## Error Http Status

-The ByteTrade API use the following error http status:
+The Silgonex API use the following error http status:

 Parameter | Description
 ---------- | -------